xapax/security/persistence.md

 Now if the machine has ssh you will be able to ssh into the machine.

-On some machines, older linux I think, you haver to do
+On some machines, older linux I think, you have to do

 ```
 useradd pelle